OvePa/Python20/README.md

 ## 3.- ToDo/

-App created in shell, GUI and Web
+App in script, GUI and Web